slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 1. A latest version of Windows 10 build with all security hotfixes installed - This is going to be our target machine.
 1. A Linux box loaded with Metasploit framework - The attacker machine.
-1. A copy of Cylance Smart AV with all features enabled - You may get a "trial" version for a month($5).
+1. A copy of Cylance Smart AV with all features enabled - You may get a "trial" version for a month(5 USD).

 I'd strongly recommend to set up a Windows VM using VirtualBox/VMWare instead of using your production machine.
 Since there are plenty of resources available online on how to do so and considering the fact that there's not much to explain here, I will leave this step as an exercise for the readers.